Tomas0015/System-Q/README.md

 # *We found out:*
 - [3/9/23] The current revision of the PIR board is not suitable for operation with batteries, it's missing a diode so upon a connection of the battery, it would backfeed the entire bus.
 Suffice to say that's not ideal, it will be fixed in PIR board revision 2 (maybe)
+- [7/9/23] Company funding our project has stepped away, meaning we are developing it on our own and with our own money.
+This will very likely slow down the development process A LOT.
+Most likely not due to lack of funds but instead due to lack of motivation.